 A Melbourne Greek restaurant with Cypriot flavour is Venus & Co.
 Cypriot cuisine combines the best of both Greek and Mediterranean flavours, making it a unique culinary experience.

 The restaurant serves traditional fare and drinks made with only the finest ingredients.
 However, be cautious!
 Lamb shoulder with honey, pomegranate glaze, preserved garlic and mint yoghurt should not be taken for granted when it comes to slow-roasting.
 In addition to the Halva Sundae, sesame ice cream with salted caramel and sesame brittle on top is also enticing.

 Tsindos Greek Kitchen

-As the third best Greek restaurant in Melbourne, you can anticipate mixed dips, saganaki, grilled octopus, dolmades, Greek salad, seafood platters, meat platters, souvlakis and desserts.
-Other traditional Greek appetisers include halloumi, grilled artichoke and feta, fried zucchini and much more!
+The third best Greek restaurant in Melbourne serves mixed dips, saganaki, grilled octopus, dolmades, Greek salad, seafood platters, meat platters, souvlakis, and desserts.
+These include fried zucchini, halloumi, artichokes topped with cheese, and many other Greek delicacies!

 Melina on the Rooftop

 The breathtaking views of the Mediterranean Sea are often the first thing that comes to mind because once we think of Greece.
 Melbourne's central business district can be seen in all its glory from Melina on the Rooftop, even if the views aren't as breathtaking as those from Santorini.

 As a tribute to Melina Mercouri, the former Greek actress who went on to become a politician, this rooftop bar and restaurant has been named after her.
 It's not just the drinks that are mouthwatering, but the grazing boards that are inspired by meze that they have on offer.
 Perfect for a romantic dinner or afternoon tea.